liquality/atomicagent/README.md

 * [Test][section-test]
 * [Liquality Hosted Agents][section-liquality-hosted-agents]
 * [Liquality Nodes][section-liquality-nodes]
-* [Docker Setup Variations][section-docker-setup-variations]
+* [Run with Docker][section-run-with-docker]
 * [User to Agent Swap Workflow][section-swap-workflow]
 * [License][section-license]

 ## Introduction

-The atomicagent service contains three utilities: `migrate`, `api`, `worker`.
-Each can be run separately, or as a full service.
+The Atomic Agent service contains three utilities: `migrate`, `api`, `worker`.
+The API and worker utilities work together to provide the running service, while the migrate utility is utilized to initialize the database with market data.

 ## Prerequisites